 By providing comprehensive information in your file when you request a reconsideration, we can possibly spare you the delays and frustration of the next levels of the appeals process.

 If the reconsideration results in another denial, the stakes are raised for the next levels of appeal — and so is the technical difficulty.
 Preparing for a hearing before an administrative law judge, an Appeals Council review, or a lawsuit in federal district court requires specific knowledge and experience.
 You can improve your chances of a positive outcome by retaining an experienced disability lawyer.

 If you’re holding off hiring an attorney because you think you can’t afford one, you need to understand how fees for Social Security disability appeals work.
 Instead of paying a retainer, you enter into a contingency fee agreement with your lawyer, who only gets paid a fee if you win your appeal.
 The law limits the amount the attorney can charge in fees to 25 percent of the unpaid benefits, starting from the time your claim was wrongly denied, to a maximum of $6,000.
 Your future benefits are 100 percent yours.
 The contingency fee is a cost-effective arrangement that allows our clients to pursue justice for their claims without heavy out-of-pocket expenses.

 Since 1998, Powell & Denny, P.C. has helped applicants for SSDI obtain benefits.
 For knowledgeable assistance at every stage of the process, call 800-549-5161 or contact us online to schedule a free consultation.
-Our Birmingham office is at 1320 Alford Avenue, just off I-65, and we also meet clients in our Huntsville office, at 600 Boulevard South.
+Our Birmingham office is at 1320 Alford Avenue, just off I-65.